 Similar to #1 look for the best people in your field and try to model what they did right.
 Adopt their kind of thinking and mindset.
 Follow them.
 Of course, keep and only add what you think is right for you.
 That way you can actually improve and personalize their mindset to fit perfectly for you.
 It’s never copying, it’s taking what works for you by getting inspiration and quality input.

 Now I realize that you can’t look into the minds of the best people in your field.
 But you can get plenty of information about how they are thinking, their advice, what they did.
-For instance if you are an entrepreneur or self-employed, here are the people that I role-modeled to a certain degree: Stephen Covey, Steve Jobs, Anthony Robbins, Michael Jordan (find more here).
-Reading biographies of people who inspire you is a great way to start.
+For instance if you are an entrepreneur or self-employed, here are the people that I role-modeled to a certain degree: Stephen Covey, [amazon asin=1451648537&text=Steve Jobs], Anthony Robbins, Michael Jordan (find more here). [amazon asin=1602069603&text=Reading biographies] of people who inspire you is a great way to start.

 3. Examine Your Current Beliefs